na4zagin3/na4zagin3.github.io/greeknumeral.md

 His system is similar to 萬進法 “base-ten-thousand system” used in East Asia, comparing to Archimedes’s one similar to 萬萬進法 “base-hundred-million system.”

 Due to limitation of printing technology, (Hultsch 1876) typeset an exponent as a superscript as μ^ο^, while two manuscripts, Vat. gr.
 218 and Par. gr.
 2440, wrote the exponent above μ.
-In this converter I adopt stacking rather than superscripts.
+I use superscripts in the description texts and stacked numbers in the converter.

 #### Modified Apollonius